wp-plugins/backwpup/readme.txt

 == Changelog ==
 = 0.6.5 =
 * Prevent direct file loading
-* job woring in iframe
+* job working in iframe

 = 0.6.4 =
 * New option to delete old logs
-* Backup fiele deletion separeted form logs deletion
+* Backup file deletion separated form logs deletion
-* make dashboard wiget smaller
+* make dashboard widget smaller
-* added masseges
+* added massages
 * bug fixes

 = 0.6.3 =
 * use ftp_row for login and other commands
-* Add option to send only email on erros
+* Add option to send only email on errors
-* Internal struckture changes
+* Internal structure changes
-* Add option to diesable WP-Cron and use Hoster cron
+* Add option to disable WP-Cron and use Hoster cron
 * bug fixes

 = 0.6.2 =
 * Added setting for memory_limit if needed
-* Added setting for max. script execution time
+* Added setting for Max.
+Script execution time
-* Added job option to make max file size for sending via mail
+* Added job option to make Max file size for sending via mail
-* bug fixes and littel improvments
+* bug fixes and little improvements

 = 0.6.1 =
 * Added setting for Send Mail type.